amethyst/specs/README.md

 - Automatic execution of the systems in parallel.
 Follows Rust ownership rules, where each component storage behaves as a variable.
 Depends on the order, in which systems are started.
 - Component storage is abstract behind the trait.
 One can use vectors, hashmaps, trees, or whatever else.
 - New components can be registered at any point from user modules.
 They don't have to be POD.
-- No unsafe code!
-No virtual calls, low overhead.
+- No virtual calls, low overhead.

 #### Why is it fast
 - Do you know many other natively parallel ECS in Rust?